This post may contain affiliate links. Click here to see what that means.

 28 Days of AIP Meal Plan Series by Christina Feindel

 Christina is a meal planning goddess.
-She has 4 e-books in her series, which you can buy as a package or individually: 28 Days of AIP, 28 Days of Low-FODMAP AIP, 28 Days of No-Cook AIP, and 28 Days of One-Pot AIP.
+She has 4 e-books in her series: 28 Days of AIP, 28 Days of Low-FODMAP AIP, 28 Days of No-Cook AIP, and 28 Days of One-Pot AIP.

 The FODMAP-Free Paleo Breakthrough by Anne Angelone